brunomariz/tx16wx/README.md

 ## Importing the instrument in the DAW

-- Now that you have the program or bank created, open your DAW (such as Pro Tools Intro, which is free at this time).
+- Now that you have the program or bank created, open your DAW (such as Pro Tools Intro, which is free at this time, or Reaper, which has been freemium for a long time).
 - In the daw, create a stereo instrument track and insert the TX16Wx instrument.
+In Pro Tools, `Ctrl+Shift+N`, add instrument track, and then add the plugin as an insert.
 - Click load program and select the program you created
 - Open this track's MIDI editor and add the sounds

+Make sure your MIDI keyboard or MIDI item is outputting on the correct channel (usually channel 1 by default).

 - Note: the octave numbers in the DAW might not match the numbers in the TX16Wx plugin

 <img src="img/image-7.png" width="60%">

+### Reaper

+- `Ctrl+T` for new track, and FX button to search for the TX16Wx plugin.

+- Make sure the .dll (VST2 or VST3) is placed in a folder Reaper scans for plugins:

+- Common VST plugin folders:

+  - `C:\Program Files\VSTPlugins`

+  - `C:\Program Files\Common Files\VST3`

+  - `C:\Program Files\Steinberg\VSTPlugins`

+- If TX16Wx is only a .dll in a "Steinberg" folder, Reaper can still use it — just make sure it’s pointing to that folder.

+- Set track input to MIDI (all channels)

+- Draw or record MIDI notes that correspond to the keyzones you mapped in TX16Wx (e.g., C3, D3, etc.)